 A solid foundation is crucial to building a career, and for doctors the process starts with medical school curriculum.
-As the dean of NUNM’s College of Classical Chinese Medicine, Dr. Laurie Regan says her background in curriculum development helps guide her in refining a balance of coursework, personal cultivation, and clinical experience for students and faculty.
-“My role is to support our faculty by ensuring that our courses bring out their gifts,” she says.
+Dr. Laurie Regan says her background in curriculum development helps guide her in refining a balance of coursework, personal cultivation, and clinical experience for students and faculty.
 “My goal is to give students the tools they need to cultivate a lifetime of learning.”

 Dr. Regan’s own journey in natural medicine started with a desire to find larger truths behind the quantitative science she pursued while earning a Doctorate in Neurobiology from Harvard University.
 She worked on the curriculum review committee at Harvard, but in the end said she “just felt that straight science wasn’t full enough, it didn’t give a complete picture of what was important.”